the-programmers-hangout/awesome-science/README.md

 The study of organisms and their biophysical environment, including both biotic and abiotic components.
 #### Tutorials
 #### Textbooks/Books
 #### Useful Links
 #### Youtube Channels

+### Evolutionary History
+The history of the evolution of organisms.
+#### Tutorials
+#### Textbooks/Books
+- [Sapiens](http://pdf.allbookshub.com/general/sapiens.pdf) - A groundbreaking work in the general evolution of human beings : the author takes us on an enthralling adventure to rediscover our past and our truth.
+- [Guns, Germs and Steel](https://www.docdroid.net/uUSO3JN/231929732-jared-diamond-guns-germs-steel-pdf#page=16) - Jared Diamond explains in this transdisciplinary Pulitzer Prize - winning book the history of human, and natural evolution and civilization.
+#### Useful Links
+#### Youtube Channels